shomrkm/learn-prisma/README.md

-# learn-prisma
+# Description

-Node.js based project to learn prisma.
+This is a Node.js based project to learn prisma.

 # Requirement